Independent Lens: The Invisible War

 The film paints a startling picture of the extent of the problem; today, a female soldier in combat zones is more likely to be raped by a fellow soldier than killed by enemy fire.
 The Department of Defense estimates there were a staggering 19,000 sexual assaults in the military in 2011.
 Veterans Affairs (VA) studies have shown that one third of women seeking assistance from the VA have been sexually assaulted, and that more men than women are assaulted while in service.

 Visit the film's website to explore available resources for victims, such as the DoD Safe Helpline — operated by RAINN on behalf of the Department of Defense - sexual assault support for the DoD Community: 24/7, confidential, worldwide access.
 Call 877-995-5247 or visit safehelpline.org

-From the Oscar®- and Emmy®-nominated filmmaking team of director Kirby Dick and producer Amy Ziering, "The Invisible War" premieres on INDEPENDENT LENS, hosted by Stanley Tucci, on Monday, May 13, 2013 on PBS (check local listings).
+From the Oscar®- and Emmy®-nominated filmmaking team of director Kirby Dick and producer Amy Ziering, "The Invisible War" premiered on INDEPENDENT LENS, hosted by Stanley Tucci, on Monday, May 13, 2013 on PBS.